Nutlope/yt-search-engine/README.md

 This project was inspired by [Kalle Hallden's Joe Rogan project](https://www.youtube.com/watch?v=UUnAcrzA0nA&t=7s&ab_channel=KalleHallden).
 The idea behind it is to have a search engine for my favorite YouTuber so that I can lookup certain phrases / words and find videos where he mentions them.

 This could also be applicable to students to use for downloading their professor's lectures and creating a searchable database from it to quickly lookup where certain concepts were mentioned.
+Another application is for conferences to take all talks, makes them transcribable, and search it.
 I plan to develop this into a boilerplate anyone can use to create their own search engines starting from video, audio, or text files.